ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### resource,Resource Group ARM
 [benefits of using Resource Manager](https://docs.microsoft.com/en-ca/learn/modules/azure-architecture-fundamentals/resources-resource-manager)

+#### Resource Manager
-Resource Manager is a management service that provides a way to organize and secure your cloud resources.access Resource Manager from the Azure portal, Azure Cloud Shell, Azure PowerShell, and the Azure CLI
+- deployment and management service that provides a way to organize and secure your cloud resources.
+- access Resource Manager from the Azure portal, Azure Cloud Shell, Azure PowerShell, and the Azure CLI
+- It provides the following functions:
+    - Use ARM template to implement the infrastructure as code for your Azure solution.
+    - Resource group setting, resource management by tagging and locking is possible.
+    - You can use *Azure managed applications* to provide cloud solutions that users can easily deploy and operate.
+    - The A*zure Custom Resource Provider* allows you to define custom APIs that you can use to enhance your default Azure experience.

 Azure Marketplace: an online store that hosts applications that are certified and optimized to run in Azure.